 Flying with Kids: Painless Airplane Flight with Toddler?

-I wanted to get your advice on what you would have done in my situation on a recent plane flight with my 19 month old.
-It's a 3 hour flight and the first 2 hours were a breeze.
+Recent plane flight with my 19 month old.
+The first 2 hours were a breeze.
 The 2 guys in front of us napped the entire time.
-Well, the 3rd hour was her bedtime - 7:30 PM is when we landed.
-And she would not nurse to sleep or nurse at all.
+Unfortunately the 3rd hour was her usual bedtime so she was tired and cranky.
+And she would not nurse to sleep, or nurse at all.
 She wanted to play with the seat tray in front of her - the guy turned around and gave us an evil stare.
 It was fasten your seat belt time so I couldn't walk her around.
 And she did not want to have her seat belt on or sit in my lap - she wanted to climb and get into everything.
 I didn't know what to do.
 Is it ever possible to have a painless flight with a toddler?

-I'm sorry you had such a hard time.
-The situation you are describing is the worst of all worlds, where they are tired, won't nurse, can't walk around.
-They are wound up but you can't let them cry (while you hold them) because of the other passengers.
-They want to get into everything because they are wound up and stressed out, but the person in front of you does feel the tray table going up and down and the baby's foot kicking the seat.
+Flying with little ones can feel impossible when you can't walk around with them.
+They're wound up but you can't let them cry (while you hold them) because of the other passengers.
+They want to get into everything because they're wound up and stressed out, but the person in front of you does feel the tray table going up and down and the baby's foot kicking the seat.
 If they're tired, of course, it's even worse.

 Mostly, you just have to pull out all the stops to distract your child, which usually means screens and food.
 Don't forget, though, that prevention can really help.
-For instance, you know that you will have to sit in your seats for the last forty minutes of the flight, be sure you do a lot of walking around on the plane during the time you're able to move around.
-That way, she'll be ready to sit and watch a movie for the final stretch.
+For instance, you know that you will have to sit in your seats for the last forty minutes of the flight, so be sure you do a lot of walking around on the plane during the time you're able to move around.
+That way, your child will be ready to sit and watch a movie for the final stretch.

 A few more tips to increase the possibility of a painless flight: